eddiechu/passbox/README.md

 But it might not be easy to archive, the following tool provides you a quick, easy and hassle-free way.

-It is simple program, feasible, no trick.
+It is a simple program, feasible, no trick.

 You can use it on your mobile, store the screen capture on your mobile, but don't forget to have a backup copy